liviu-/datavis/billboard_100/README.md

 - Some songs returned multiple genres, in which case all genres were kept and they all contributed to the total proportions.

 ## Data extraction
-- Billboard data was scaped off Wikipedia articles for each year (e.g. [Billboard Year-End Hot 100 singles of 1990](https://en.wikipedia.org/wiki/Billboard_Year-End_Hot_100_singles_of_1990))
+- Billboard data was scaped off Wikipedia articles for each year (e.g. [Billboard Year-End Hot 100 singles of 1990](https://en.wikipedia.org/wiki/Billboard_Year-End_Hot_100_singles_of_1990)).
 - Songs were paired up with a music genre using the [Discogs API](https://www.discogs.com/developers/).
-- Some data cleaning was performed to solve cases where a genre couldn't be found e.g. removing the featuring artist.
+- Some data cleaning was performed to solve cases where a genre couldn't be found e.g. removing the collaborating artists.

 ## Code
-- The visualisation code is [here](billboard_100/notebooks/visualisation.ipynb), but the data and the scraping code is not public.
+- The visualisation code is [here](notebooks/visualisation.ipynb), but the data and the scraping code is not public.